marctrem/usbarmory-wiki-fork/Home.md

 hardware design, implementing a flash drive sized computer.

 For a project introduction and information about purchasing an USB armory board please see information at the [USB armory project page](http://inversepath.com/usbarmory).
+The following page provides useful information on how to [get started](https://github.com/inversepath/usbarmory/wiki/Starting).

 ## Hardware